GOLD PRICE PROJECTIONS

 US Debt Levels vs Gold Price

-The next graph compares the gold price (the orange line) to US levels of debt (the red line).
-Although the gold price goes up and down (and debt seems to just go up!).
-Over the longer term, the gold price seems to have risen with increasing debt
+The next graph compares the gold price (the orange line) to US levels of debt (the red line) as well as the US debt limit (the black line).
+As you can see, although the gold price goes up and down (and debt seems to just go up!), over the longer term, the gold price seems to have risen with increasing debt

 Gold vs Money Supply

 As you know, you can’t print gold, but you can print money.
-This graph compares the growth (in value terms) in M3 money supply (M3 is traditionally used by economists to estimate the entire money supply within an economy and by governments to direct policy and control inflation over medium and long-term periods.) with the value of gold in the market.
+This graph compares the growth (in value terms) in M3 money supply (the blue line) - M3 is traditionally used by economists to estimate the entire money supply within an economy and by governments to direct policy and control inflation over medium and long-term periods - with the value of gold in the market (the red line).
+As you can see, despite there being a lot more money in the system, the gold price has increased far less.

 Future Forecasts for Gold

 If you’re only interested in the future, then it’s good to see what previous forecasts have done.
 Here’s one from “In Gold We Trust” - they did two forecasts, a base case and and inflation one (the dotted lines).
-The actual price is between the two lines.
+The actual price being the dark line between the two dotted lines.

 And this is what they’re forecasting…..